Essays & Writing

 Three ways: (1) I'm a practitioner actively building with agents, not an observer.
 (2) No listicles, no hype.
 (3) 20 years of shipping experience means I know what actually works versus what sounds good in theory.

 Essays publish here first, then condensed versions go to LinkedIn.
-Newsletter subscribers get them earliest and in full.
+This site always has the full, original version.